spree/spree_auth_devise/README.md

 Then run `bundle install`.
 Authentication will then work exactly as it did in previous versions of Spree.

+If you're installing this in a new Spree 1.2+ application, you'll need to install and run the migrations with

+    bundle exec rake spree_auth:install:migrations
+    bundle exec rake db:migrate

-If you're installing this in a new Spree 1.2+ application, you'll need to run `bundle exec rake spree_auth:admin:create` in order to set up the admin user for the application.
+and then, run `bundle exec rake spree_auth:admin:create` in order to set up the admin user for the application.

 ## Testing